fenesiawutuk/Exploratory-Data-Analysis/README.md

 	STR_TO_DATE(Shipdate, '%m/%d/%Y')
 FROM Orders;
 ```
-use str to date to update this field
+use 'str_to_date' to update this field
 ```sql
 UPDATE Orders
 SET Orderdate = STR_TO_DATE(Orderdate, '%m/%d/%Y');